ansys/pyaedt-examples/examples/03-high_frequency/index.rst

-High Frequency
+High frequency
 ==============

-These end-to-end examples show how you can use PyAEDT for high frequency applications.
+These end-to-end examples show how to use PyAEDT for high-frequency applications.

 .. grid:: 2